Attendance - Absence and Illness

 ‘KEEP KIDS SAFE’

-The college has an automated messaging system which will inform you if your child is absent from the college and you have not informed us of this.
-Please make sure you contact the college when receiving this message to let us know the reason why your child is not present.
+The school has an automated messaging system which will inform you if your child is absent from the school and you have not informed us of this.
+Please make sure you contact the school when receiving this message to let us know the reason why your child is not present.
 Please note that parental replies are free of charge.

-Students using prescribed inhalers for asthma may, of course, keep these with them.
-If your child needs to take medication during the day, this should be left with the College Health Advisor in a named bag for safe keeping.
+OF THE PARENT/GUARDIAN Students using prescribed inhalers for asthma may, of course, keep these with them.
+If your child needs to take medication during the day, this should be left with an appropriate member of staff in a named bag for safe keeping.

-For all students in Years 7 to 10 and most students in Year 11, the college day starts BEFORE 8-30am.
-Lateness to College (except for unavoidable delays on buses) will be recorded in the register and reported in students’ final references.
-STUDENTS ARRIVING LATE BUT BEFORE 8.45am should go straight to their lesson.
-After 8.45am latecomers should report to STUDENT SERVICES.
+For all students, the school day starts BEFORE 8-30 am.
+Lateness to School (except for unavoidable delays on buses) will be recorded in the register and reported in students’ final references.
+STUDENTS ARRIVING LATE BUT BEFORE 8.45 am should go straight to their lesson.
+After 8.45 am latecomers should report to STUDENT SERVICES.
 Students who are late without a valid reason will be issued with a break time detention.

-Once they have arrived at college, no students (except those in Years 12 and 13) are permitted to leave the college site.
-The only entrance into and out of the college is via the gate on White Cottage Road which for security reasons is monitored by a camera.
+Once they have arrived at school, no students (except those in Years 12 and 13) are permitted to leave the school site.
+The only entrance into and out of the school is via the gate on White Cottage Road which for security reasons is monitored by a camera.

-ANY STUDENT WHO LEAVES THE COLLEGE SITE WITHOUT PERMISSION WILL BE EXPECTED TO MAKE UP THE TIME THEY MISS DURING AN AFTER COLLEGE DETENTION.
+ANY STUDENT WHO LEAVES THE SCHOOL SITE WITHOUT PERMISSION WILL BE EXPECTED TO MAKE UP THE TIME THEY MISS DURING AN AFTER SCHOOL DETENTION.
 PARENTS WILL BE INFORMED.

-If parents want their child to go home at lunchtime to eat, the student should bring in a letter to obtain a pass from their Academy Student Support Manager.
+If parents want their child to go home at lunchtime to eat, the student should bring in a letter to obtain a pass from the Student Support Assistant.
 The student must keep the pass on them at all times.
 Please be aware passes are only granted to students who live locally.

 Family holidays will not be authorised during term time unless in exceptional circumstances such as to attend a close family wedding, funeral or religious festival.
 Unauthorised holidays will be reported to the Educational Welfare Officer and are likely to result in a parental fine.
 Absence results in missed work and interruption to a child’s learning.
 Teachers are unable to set work to cover such absences.

 MEDICAL & DENTAL APPOINTMENTS

-Whenever possible, please try to make appointments outside of the college day.
-If students need to miss part of the day to attend an appointment, they will need to bring a letter to reception, where they will be signed out and issued with a college pass.
-On return, they must report back to reception to be signed back in.
+Whenever possible, please try to make appointments outside of the school day.
+If students need to miss part of the day to attend an appointment, they will need to bring a letter to Student Services, where they will be signed out and issued with a school pass.
+On return, they must report back to Student Services to be signed back in.